wonjune-kang/lvc-vc/README.md

 ## Prerequisites

-In a fresh environment, you can install all dependencies by running
+You can install all dependencies by running

 ```
 pip install -r requirements.txt